Testosterol/slate/source/index.html.md

 "avg_yearly":{"start_date":"2018-01-10T17:42:17.127Z","0":{"avg_evaluation":5.4,"num_entries":5}}}
 ```

-The api will respond with the id of performance, their starting date, average evaluation, number of entries and the number of which month/week/year it is in.
+The API will respond with the id of performance, their starting date, average evaluation, number of entries and the number of which month/week/year it is in.
 If it is first Week or second or third etc.

 All the following calculations must be done in the front end of the application.